mre/endler.dev/content/2026/newsletter-setup/index.md

 I had a newsletter on this blog for years, but I didn't send a single email for a long time.
 This is the story of how I finally got it back up and running, and what I learned along the way.

+A quick note up front, because this caused some confusion: by "hosting my own" I mean I don't use a newsletter *platform*.
+The signup backend and the CLI I use to send issues are mine, and the issues themselves are just markdown files in a git repo.
+I still use [Plunk](https://www.useplunk.com/) as the sending backend (so SES, bounces, suppression lists, and unsubscribe pages aren't my problem).
+Plunk *is* open source and I could self-host it, but the deliverability side has enough edge cases that I'm happy to pay someone else to run it. 🙃

 ## The Tinyletter Years